opendocsg/slw-judgments-backfill/2005_SGHC_35/report.md

  (d) the determination of the question by the High Court must have affected the outcome of the case.

 6       Whether a question of law is of public interest depends on the facts and circumstances of each case.
 Even if the above requirements are met, the court still retains a residual discretion to refuse an application made by any party other than the Public Prosecutor.
 I have repeatedly stressed that the discretion under s 60 of the SCJA must be exercised sparingly.
-As I explained in _Ng Ai Tiong v PP_ [2000] 2 SLR 358 at [10]:
+As I explained in _Ng Ai Tiong v PP_ <span class="citation">[2000] 2 SLR 358</span> at [10]:

  This is to give recognition and effect to Parliament’s intention for the High Court to be the final appellate court for criminal cases commenced in the subordinate courts.
 The importance of maintaining finality in such proceedings must not be seen to be easily compromised through the use of such a statutory device.
 In Abdul Salam bin Mohamed Salleh v PP [1990] SLR 301, 311; [1990] 3 MLJ 275, 280, Chan Sek Keong J [as he then was] had cautioned aptly that: